 - (a) Natural personal accounts: It relates to transactions of human beings like Ram, Rita, etc.

-- (b) Artificial (legal) personal accounts: For business purpose, business entities are treated to have separate entity.
+- (b) Artificial (legal) personal accounts: For business purposes, business entities are treated to have a separate entities.
 They are recognised as persons in the eye of law for dealing with other persons.
 For example: Government, Companies (private or limited), Clubs, Co-operative societies etc.

 - (c) Representative personal accounts: These are not in the name of any person or organisation but are represented as personal accounts.
 For example: outstanding liability account or prepaid account, capital account, drawings account.